ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 rectangle 10
 ```

-- Errors about undefined stuff seems easy to grab
+- Errors concerning undefined identifier seems easy to catch
-- Errors about arguments are little more scary: the technical word "arity" refers to the expected number of arguments of a function.
+- Errors on the arguments are little more frightening: the technical word "arity" refers to the expected number of arguments of a function
-- Missing parens didn't show me an error, simply an unexpected result that I don't understand for now
+- Missing parenthesis did not give me an error, just an unexpected result that I suspect to be "this function as a value" (not executed)

-Diving deeper, we discover that we can append several shapes on a line...
+By diving deeper, we discover that we can add several shapes on the same line...

 ```rkt
 (hc-append